BitcoinDesign/Guide/guide/contribute/contribute.md

 Layout and formatting options available for content pages, from headers and blockquotes to images and embeds.

+---

-Bitcoin Design Guide is just a project within the Bitcoin Design community.
-To get involved with the broader Bitcoin-Design community and projects, check out [general contribution guidelines](https://bitcoin.design/contribute/).
+These contribution guidelines are for the Bitcoin Design Guide project.
+To get involved with the broader Bitcoin Design community and projects, check out [general contribution guidelines](https://bitcoin.design/contribute/).